Rugby-Retallick to captain All Blacks against Argentina | Sports-Games

 Rugby-Retallick to captain All Blacks against Argentina

+Coach Ian Foster said both Savea and Taylor had passed concussion protocols and could have played but he had erred on the side of caution given the rest of the squad was in good shape after the first of five tests in successive weeks.
+"It's been nice to have the luxury of being able to put them in the grandstand this week and in the next two or three weeks have a really energetic squad," he told reporters from Perth on Friday.

+Foster said he was delighted to award Retallick the captaincy and was impressed with how the 2014 World Player of the Year had got back to his best form so quickly after an 18-month sabbatical in Japan.
+"It's a chance for Brodie to have a different little extra task," said the coach.

-Scrumhalf TJ Perenara was promoted from the bench to partner Beauden Barrett in the halves, while Sevu Reece and George Bridge will start on the wings in place of Will Jordan and Rieko Ioane.
-"The key to selection this week has been about managing the player workload across the whole squad, which I think all teams will be doing in the championship," Foster said in a news release.
+"He's back, he's confident, he's got a smile on his face.
+He's really comfortable in his role and the boys want to follow him."
+In other changes, scrumhalf TJ Perenara was promoted from the bench to partner Beauden Barrett in the halves, while Sevu Reece and George Bridge will start on the wings in place of Will Jordan and Rieko Ioane.

 Team: 15-Jordie Barrett, 14-Sevu Reece, 13-Anton Lienert-Brown, 12-David Havili, 11-George Bridge, 10-Beauden Barrett, 9-TJ Perenara, 8-Luke Jacobson, 7-Dalton Papalii, 6-Akira Ioane, 5-Scott Barrett, 4-Brodie Retallick, 3-Nepo Laulala, 2-Asafo Aumua, 1-Karl Tu'inukuafe.
 Replacements: 16-Samisoni Taukei'aho, 17-Joe Moody, 18-Tyrel Lomax, 19-Tupou Vaa'i, 20-Ethan Blackadder, 21-Brad Weber, 22-Damian McKenzie, 23-Rieko Ioane